pyrmont/updates.inqk.net/src/feeds.md

 [rss-wn]: https://updates.inqk.net/feeds/weeknotes.xml
 [json-wn]: https://updates.inqk.net/feeds/weeknotes.json

 OK, perhaps 'replete' was overstating it a bit.

-Oh, and there is also a [newsletter][email-wn] for the weeknotes if that's more your thing.
+And while I admit it's a bit of a misnomer to put this on the feeds page, there is also a [newsletter][email-wn] for the weeknotes if that's more your thing.

 [email-wn]: https://buttondown.email/pyrmont